Tractor buyer be wary: sourcing used equipment the old fashioned way

 Stress is common in farming.
 The long hours can sometimes lead to fatigue, especially if there is not enough help.
 A feeling of a lack of control during changing times and conditions can compound the feeling of uncertainty.
 Other things that can cause stress are issues related to your kids, relationships, markets, the weather, and […]

-Each summer, dairy farm producers and their employees work through days of extreme heat and humidity – often starting in May or June and continuing into September.
-While we certainly need to protect our dairy cattle during these hot days, it is also an important time to be conscious of how to protect ourselves and our dairy farm workers during summer heat.
+Each summer, farm employees work through days of extreme heat and humidity – often starting in May or June and continuing into September.

 There are so many things that happen on farms that result in billions of dollars in losses that can be prevented.
 Or, perhaps dealt with in a more timely way by thoughtful planning and preparedness.